miguelpc94/MSP-Core/README.md

 * Rule 1: Can sleep at her parent's house any weekday;
 * Rule 2: Can sleep at my father's house between friday and sunday only;
+* Rule 3: Can only sleep apart between monday and thursday;
-* Rule 3: It can't be spent more than 3 consecutive days in the same configuration, which are: sleeping at her parent's house, sleeping at my father's house or sleeping apart;
+* Rule 4: It can't be spent more than 3 consecutive days in the same configuration, which are: sleeping at her parent's house, sleeping at my father's house or sleeping apart;
-* Rule 4: If n consecutive days are spent at the same configuration, then this configuration can't be used for n+1 consecutive days;
+* Rule 5: If n consecutive days are spent at the same configuration, then this configuration can't be used for n+1 consecutive days;
 * Preference 1: We'd like to spent the least number of days possible sleeping apart;
 * Preference 2: We'd like to keep the number of switches between configurations as low as possible.